Douglas Century: Brotherhood of Warriors and If Not Now, When?

-Books with Ice-T
+In authorship with Ice-T

-In 2011, Century was the coauthor, with iconic hip-hop artist and actor Ice-T, of Ice: A Memoir of Gangster Life and Redemption—from South Central to Hollywood, published by Random House/One World.
-The Associated Press called the book, "as cool as its namesake... a fascinating memoir, the pages of which are jam-packed with tales of a guy who ‘actively did everything I rhymed about.’"
+In 2011, Century was a coauthor, with iconic hip-hop artist and actor Ice-T, of Ice: A Memoir of Gangster Life and Redemption—from South Central to Hollywood, published by Random House/One World.
+The Associated Press said the book is "as cool as its namesake... a fascinating memoir, the pages of which are jam-packed with tales of a guy who ‘actively did everything I rhymed about.’"

-The New York Times Book Review saw the book as the embodiment of "hip-hop's Horatio Alger" myth: "Ice-T, in short, is someone hip-hop might have invented if he hadn’t invented himself," reviewer Baz Dreisinger wrote.
+The New York Times Book Review said it is the embodiment of "hip-hop's Horatio Alger" myth: "Ice-T, in short, is someone hip-hop might have invented if he hadn't invented himself," reviewer Baz Dreisinger wrote.
 "A goes-down-easy mélange of memoir, self-help, and amateur criminology.
 Ultimately, Ice showcases an eminently reasonable, positively likeable guy, the gangsta rapper even a parent could love."

-In July 2022, Century again collaborated with Ice-T on Split Decision: Life Stories (Gallery Books), a dual memoir told by Ice-T and his former partner-in-crime, Spike, about their early days as jewel thieves and street hustlers in Los Angeles and their vastly diverging life trajectories.
-Publishers Weekly in its starred review called the book "a propulsive chronicle...This grave and astonishing account will leave fans in awe," while Booklist called Split Decision "an astounding and provocative tale ... a powerful memoir of diverging lives.”
+In July 2022, Century again collaborated with Ice-T writing Split Decision: Life Stories (Gallery Books), a dual memoir about Ice-T and his former partner-in-crime, Spike, as well as their early days as jewel thieves and street hustlers in Los Angeles and their vastly diverging life trajectories.
+Publishers Weekly in a starred review called the book "a propulsive chronicle...This grave and astonishing account will leave fans in awe," while Booklist called Split Decision "an astounding and provocative tale... a powerful memoir of diverging lives."

-Hunting El Chapo
+Hunting El Chapo: The Inside Story Of The American Lawman Who Captured The World's Most-wanted Drug Lord

-In April 2018, Century coauthored Hunting El Chapo (HarperCollins) with former DEA Special Agent Andrew Hogan, an account of Hogan's eight year investigation to track down and ultimately capture the world's most-wanted drug-trafficker Joaquín Archivaldo Guzmán Loera a.k.a.
+In April 2018, Century coauthored Hunting El Chapo (HarperCollins) with former DEA Special Agent Andrew Hogan, an account of Hogan's eight-year investigation tracking down and eventually capturing the world's most-wanted drug-trafficker Joaquín Archivaldo Guzmán Loera a.k.a.
 El Chapo.
-The book was the subject of a one-hour Dateline special Inside the Hunt for El Chapo, hosted by Lester Holt which premiered on April 8, 2018.
-The book was published worldwide in numerous translations, including Spanish, French, Italian, Portuguese, German, Dutch and Japanese.
-USA Today described the book as "Cinematic ... captivating ... the most authentic glimpse inside the world of El Chapo — because Hogan actually went there and did what few thought possible."
+Dateline profiled Inside the Hunt for El Chapo on April 8, 2018; it was hosted by Lester Holt.
+The book was published worldwide in many languages including Spanish, French, Italian, Portuguese, German, Dutch, and Japanese.
+USA Today described the book as "Cinematic... captivating... the most authentic glimpse inside the world of El Chapo—because Hogan actually went there and did what few thought possible."

-In March 2017, Variety reported that Hunting El Chapo had optioned for a feature film by Sony Pictures with 3 Arts Entertainment and Michael Bay producing.
+In March 2017, Variety reported that Sony Pictures with 3 Arts Entertainment optioned Hunting El Chapo for a feature film with Michael Bay set to produce it.